ONSdigital/cis_households/CONTRIBUTING.md

 Run `where python` to identify the path to the Python executable.

 Open the pre-commit hook files within the repo, at `./.git/hooks/pre-commit` and append the path to the Python executable to the first line.
+This folder is hidden, so you may need to reveal it in the file explorer.
-For example:
+For example, the first line of the file should now appear:

 ```
 #!/usr/bin/env C:\Anaconda\envs\cis\python.exe